 “That’s right, Vatié,” said Saché, very, very firmly; she was not in the mood for speeches from anyone.
 “Now as I was saying, if everyone could throw a little soil over the bodies, while Briné examines Yané at least, as well as the other injured if she thinks it’s a good idea.”

 “That’s not particularly good…” Briné mused.
 “Could be worse, but still not good."
 She replaced some of the bloodier bandages, then went to examine Ardré.
 It was clear immediately, even to Saché’s untrained eye, that the older girl was in better shape, her wrappings less colored, and with less signs of pain.
-Briné looked very pleased by her.
-“At this rate,” she commented, “by this time tomorrow you might be more or less back to normal.”
+Briné looked very pleaseed as she said, “At this rate, by this time tomorrow you might be more or less back to normal.”

 They were finishing up when Rorerrie suddenly asked, “Um, excuse me?
 Miss Saché?
 Do you think maybe Miss Briné could look at Mr. Hock?”

 Saché had thought about this already.
 “There are two possibilities,” she said.
-“Either they braved the rocks and are somewhere on them right now, traveling very slowly, but they probably can transverse them eventually, or they went back the way they came-those footprints were blurred enough we couldn’t tell which direction they were doing in, and they could have easily walked back over them so only set remained, and then could be anywhere.”
+“Either they braved the rocks and are somewhere on them right now, traveling very slowly, but they probably can transverse them eventually, or they went back the way they came.
+Those footprints were blurred enough we couldn’t tell which direction they were going in, and they could have easily walked back over them so only set remained.
+Then, they could be anywhere.”

 He didn’t have anything more to say to that, except a dark mutter of, “They’d better be on those rocks,” he probably didn’t mean for her to hear, though she did agree with it.

 “There,” said Briné.
 “Done.”
 She rose, and Hock carefully wiggled his ankle about before putting his boot back on.
 “We’re ready to go on.”